atlassian/react-beautiful-dnd/README.md

 **2. Patch the `onMouseDown` event in `provided`** *This is the more complex solution*

 If you cannot use the first solution, then you can consider patching the `provided` > `onMouseDown` function.
-The main idea of this approach is to add additional behaviour to the existing `onMouseDown` function - only calling it when it should be called.
+The main idea of this approach is to add additional behavior to the existing `onMouseDown` function - only calling it when it should be called.

 ```js
 class DraggableWithSelect extends Component {